adilmoujahid/Blog/content/2014/twitter-analytics.md

 * [http://t.co/ytms7bcsQV](http://t.co/ytms7bcsQV)

 #Conclusion
 In this tutorial, we covered many techniques used in text mining.
 The code provide in this post could be modified to create a deeper analysis or could be adapted to another use case.
-For those who want to go further in text mining, I recommend to follow up by studying Regular Expressions.
+For those who want to go further in text mining, I recommend to follow up by studying regular expressions.

 All the source code from this tutorial will be organized and uploaded to my [github account](https://github.com/adilmoujahid).